 Policy in Practice was invited to host a session on how Universal Credit is supporting people on the work and health programme at the revamped Employment and Skills Conference 2018.

-Policy in Practice’s Benefit and Budgeting Calculator helps people on the Work and Health programme understand and navigate the benefit system and how the move onto Universal Credit will affect them.
+Policy in Practice’s Better Off Calculator helps people on the Work and Health programme understand and navigate the benefit system and how the move onto Universal Credit will affect them.
 In our session we were joined by Marise Mackie, Contract Manager, from Pluss and Hazel Dales, Partnership & Integration Manager from Ingeus.
 They shared practical, on the ground examples of the work they’re doing to help people transform their lives as Universal Credit rolls out across the UK.